Azure/kube-egress-gateway/README.md

 StaticGatewayConfiguration is a namespaced resource, meaning a static egress gateway can only be used by pods in the same namespace.
 There are two **required** configurations:

-* `gatewayVmssProfile`: gateway nodepool information:
+* `gatewayNodepoolName`: gateway nodepool information:
-  * `vmssName`: Name of the Azure VirtualMachineScaleSet (VMSS) or Availability Set to be used as gateway nodepool.
+  * `nodepoolName`: Name of the Azure VirtualMachineScaleSet (VMSS) or Availability Set to be used as gateway nodepool.
-  * `vmssResourceGroup`: Azure resource group of gateway nodepool.
+  * `nodepoolResourceGroup`: Azure resource group of gateway nodepool.
   * `publicIpPrefixSize`: Length of the public IP prefix to be installed on the gateway nodepool as egress (only applicable when `provisionPublicIps: true`).
 In above example, 31 means a `/31` pip prefix, which contains 2 public IPs, will be installed.
 Note that gateway nodepool instance count cannot exceed this size.
 The gateway nodepool can only have 1 or 2 instances if public IP prefix size is 31.
 Likewise, at most 4 instances are allowed if public IP prefix size is 30.
 Otherwise, kube-egress-gateway operator will report error.
 At the time of writing, [Azure](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/public-ip-address-prefix#prefix-sizes) only supports prefix sizes `/28-/31`.
 For private IP mode, this field determines the maximum number of gateway nodes by pre-allocating that many private IPs.
 * `provisionPublicIps`: Determines the egress mode:
   * `true` (default): **Public IP mode** - A public IP prefix will be associated with the gateway nodepool secondary IPConfiguration.
 Egress traffic uses public IPs directly to reach the internet.
-  * `false` (preview, AKS 1.34+): **Private IP mode** - Gateway nodes use private IP addresses from the cluster's VNet subnet.
+  * `false`: **Private IP mode** - Gateway nodes use private IP addresses from the cluster's VNet subnet.
 Requires proper network routing (User-Defined Routes, Azure Firewall, or ExpressRoute) for outbound connectivity.
 Gateway nodepool must use VM-based nodes (Availability Set) for stable private IP assignment.

 Three **optional** configurations:
 * `publicIpPrefixId`: BYO public IP prefix is supported.
 Users can provide Azure resource ID of their own public IP prefix in this field.
 Make sure kube-egress-gateway operator has access to the prefix.
-If not provided, a system generated prefix will be provisioned.
-Only applicable when `provisionPublicIps: true`.
+If not provided and provisionPublicIps is set to true, a system generated prefix will be provisioned.
 * `defaultRoute`: Enum, either `staticEgressGateway` or `azureNetworking`.
 Set it to be `staticEgressGateway` if traffic by default should be routed to the egress gateway or `azureNetworking` if traffic should be routed to pods' `eth0` by default like regular pods.
 Default value is `staticEgressGateway`.
 * `excludeCidrs`: List of destination network CIDRs that should bypass the default route and flow via the other network interface.
 That is, if `defaultRoute` is `staticEgressGateway`, cidrs set in `excludeCidrs` will be routed via pod's `eth0` interface.
 For example, traffic within the cluster like pod-pod traffic and pod-service traffic should not be routed to the egress gateway and can be set here.
 On the other hand, if `defaultRoute` is `azureNetworking`, then only cidrs set in `excludeCidrs` will be routed to the egress gateway.